-For the year ended June 30, 2022, the Company's composite score was 1.8, as calculated on page 37.
+For the year ended June 30, 2023, the University's composite score was 1.8, as calculated on page 37.

-The information presented on pages 30 through 37, is required by the U.S. Department of Education and presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The information presented on pages 30 through 37, is required by the U.S. Department of Education and presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.

-Grand Canyon University Supplementary Information, continued (Information Required by the U.S. Department of Education) For the year ended June 30, 2022 (In thousands)
+Grand Canyon University Supplementary Information, continued (Information Required by the U.S. Department of Education) For the year ended June 30, 2023 (In thousands)